(G) The Higher Realm Consultations

 Boise, Idaho – November 2024

 The Higher Realm Consultations a 30″ X 40″ oil painting is now complete.
 It is in honor of my late ex husband, Adam, featured on the top right and his young son whom I’ve never met.
-Adam (not his real name), was a consultant in the energy industry.
+Adam (not his real name) was a consultant in the energy industry.
 I hope his son will receive the painting as a comfort for the loss of his father and for spiritual strength, inspiration and guidance.
 For now, this is my own photograph of it.
-I will take it to a professional photographer very soon and will hopefully be able to show the fine detail in the artwork.
+I will take it to a professional photographer very soon and will then better be able to show the fine detail and more accurate coloring in the artwork.

 .

 I am currently reading for the second time Autobiography of a Yogi by Paramahansa Yogananda (1893 – 1952).
 He dedicates the book to the memory of Luther Burbank whom he refers to as “An American Saint.”
 Two weeks ago (as of this writing) I experienced an unexplainable sudden bending of the metal portion of my palette knife while mixing the color for the ‘light cathedral’ at the top of the painting The Higher Realm Consultations.
 I hadn’t been mixing for long, but a few minutes, and I apply little pressure when I mix colors.
 I use a waxy paper palette so there’s little friction when mixing.
 This happened once before with the metal portion of my paint brush while working on another painting in July of 2021, two and a half years prior, titled Manitou – Native American For The Life Force in All Things.
+The metal bent just as I pulled the brush away from the canvas to get some more paint from my palette.
 In both cases just after the metal bent it hardened and could not be bent back.
 The bendings could not have been forced with a strong hand or tool.
 Any trace of the use of a tool would be obvious.

 Above, the palette knife spontaneously bent while painting The Higher Realm Consultations.
 Below, the paint brush spontaneously bent while painting Manitou – Native American for the Life Force in all Things.
-These are the only times I have experienced this and only while painting and with my art instruments, not spoons as is typically reported of.
+These are the only times I have experienced this and only while painting and with my art instruments, not spoons as is more commonly reported of and featured in the movie The Matrix which I’ve never seen (including sequels).
+I saw the spoon bending scene in a trailer for the movie.

 .

 What is interesting about the metal bending incidents is the paintings that I was then working on and the books I was reading at the time.
-While painting ManitouThe Life Force In All Things (keep this title in mind) and during which the metal top of my brush just bent over as I pulled it away from the canvas to get more paint on the brush, I was reading Miracles of Mind by Russell Targ PhD and Jane Katra PhD.
+While painting ManitouThe Life Force In All Things (keep this title in mind) I was reading Miracles of Mind by Russell Targ PhD and Jane Katra PhD.
 Jane Katra is a psychic healer that healed Russell Targ of a cancer and this was the inspiration behind their writing the book.
-It was also through Russell Targ that I learned of metal bending, in particular by his familiarity with the Israeli Uri Geller who was renowned for his psychic abilities and spoon bending demonstrations.
+It was also due to a video by Russell Targ that I first learned of metal bending, in particular by his familiarity and working with the Israeli Uri Geller who was, and still is, renowned for his psychic abilities and spoon bending demonstrations.

 Uniform responses – In the responses of animal, vegetable, and metal alike we meet with a type where the responses are uniform.